Rensselaer station

 Rensselaer station is an Amtrak station in Rensselaer, Indiana, served by the Cardinal.
+It was additionally served by the Hoosier State until 2019, when funding for the train was cut.

 History

 A small shelter at Rensselaer was built in 1981 and maintained by the local Lions Club.
-The former Monon Railroad station was demolished in 1981.
+The former Monon Railroad station was demolished in 1981, and preceding this station was a two-story wooden depot built in 1900.
+Some of the brick pavement and red tile flooring from the second station is still visible today.

+In 2007, the shelter was renovated.
+Vandalized windows were replaced, and the exterior was repainted.
+The station was vandalized again in 2014.

 A new accessible concrete platform was constructed with funds from the 2009 stimulus bill.
 The platform, which cost around $500,000, was dedicated on April 20, 2011.
-The 1979-built shelter was later demolished and replaced with a one-story brick building, which opened on August 21, 2013.
+The 1979-built shelter was later demolished and replaced with a one-story brick building, funded by Amtrak, which opened on August 21, 2013.

+In December 2017, the station's concrete platform suffered damage in a 16-car derailment, triggered by a wheel detachment from a train car.
+The damage was not repaired until Summer 2024, when new LED lighting was installed and accessibility features were improved.

+Services

+The station interior features benches, a small heater, and electrical outlets.
+The building is unstaffed and does not feature restrooms, ticketing, baggage services, or vending.
+A small parking area exists to the west of the station.
+As of FY 2023, Rensselaer is the fifth least-used Amtrak station in the network.